rjdkmr/do_x3dna/README.md

 do_x3dna
 ========

-do\_x3dna uses 3DNA package to calculate several structural descriptors or parameters of DNA/RNA using the GROMACS MD trajectory.
-It extracts output of the [3DNA package](http://x3dna.org),and saves these parameters to external output files as the function of time.
+do\_x3dna has been developed for analysis of the DNA/RNA dynamics during the molecular dynamics simulations.
+It uses [3DNA package](http://x3dna.org) to calculate several structural descriptors of DNA/RNA from the GROMACS MD trajectory.
+It executes 3DNA tools to calculate these descriptors and subsequently, extracts these output and saves in to external output files as a function of time.

+From the MD trajectory, several [output files](http://rjdkmr.github.io/do_x3dna/usage.html#output-files) are generated.
+For easy analysis of the obtained data, do\_x3dna package includes a Python code [dnaMD.py](https://github.com/rjdkmr/do_x3dna/blob/master/Python_API/dnaMD.py), which contains several [methods](http://rjdkmr.github.io/do_x3dna/apidoc.html) for the analysis of structural descriptors.

-<strong> Note: </strong> do\_x3dna can be used for analyzing DNA and RNA from the trajectory files that are obtained from other MD packages such as NAMD and AMBER.
+<strong> Note: </strong> do\_x3dna can be used with the trajectory files that are obtained from other MD packages such as NAMD and AMBER.
+Input trajectory files should be converted in to Gromacs format trajectory files.
 A PDB file could be used in place of a GROMACS _tpr_ file.

-To execute do_x3dna, 3DNA package should be installed and $X3DNA environment variable (Detail is given in 3DNA manual) should be defined.
+To execute do_x3dna, 3DNA package should be installed and `$X3DNA` environment variable (Detail is given in 3DNA manual) should be defined.

 <strong> To get detail documentation about the do\_x3dna, please visit  [do\_x3dna home-page](http://rjdkmr.github.io/do_x3dna). </strong>